Harshita-Khandelwal/ColorMixer/README.md

 # ColorMixer
-Its a small desktop application for mixing colors.
+Its a basic desktop application for mixing colors.
+Its a demo of Java AWT and event listeners.